-Visually, we can see that as the steps are taken, the direction and the magnitude of the steps increase with regards to the previous steps, and therefore the minimum can be reached with a smaller number of steps.
+Visually, we can see that as the steps are taken, the direction and the magnitude of the steps increase with regards to the previous steps, and therefore the function closes in onto the minimum faster (in a smaller number of steps; i.e. ten steps vs. five)